bespoyasov/scroller/README.md

 `data-start="center"` — start position.
 Accepts `end`, `center`, `start`, or number in pixels.
 By default — `start`.

-`data-start="startAnimDuration"` — if you don't need animation on start, set 0.
+`data-startAnimDuration="0"` — if you don't need animation on start, set 0.

 `data-anchor="text"` — anchor text of item, acquires to children of scroller.